Travel Guide

 Since Supai Village is 8 miles from the trailhead and 2 miles before you reach Havasu Campground, you don’t need to wear a mask for most of your hike towards Havasupai Falls.

-3. No camping overnight stays allowed at the Hualapai Hilltop/Havasupai Trailhead
+3. Camping overnight at the Hualapai Hilltop/Havasupai Trailhead is NOT allowed

 My first trip to Havasupai Falls in 2018 started with crappy sleep as my hiking group and I tried to sleep in our tiny-ass sedan at the Hualapai Hilltop trailhead, where we would start the hike to Havasupai early the next morning.

-As memorable (and terrible) as that sleepover was, one of the changes from the 2023 Havasupai reopening is that overnight camping at the Havasupai trailhead is no longer allowed.
+As memorable (and terrible) as that sleepover was, overnight camping at the Havasupai trailhead is no longer allowed.
 And this includes sleeping in your car.
 Instead, hikers must make overnight accommodations elsewhere.

 The closest towns to look for overnight accommodations near the Havasupai trailhead are: